 Epigenetics and Obesity

 The role of the environment and behaviors on genetic expression has been studied extensively, with more research happening all the time.
-An important breakthrough in 2005 showed clear evidence of the role that the environment plays in epigenetic changes.
+An important breakthrough in 2005 showed clear evidence of the role that the environment plays in genetic changes.

 Italian researchers studied identical twins, showing that at birth their epigenetics were the same, but over time these patterns developed differences, despite the twins having the same genetic makeup.